 Recordings with which I would be happy to be associated are the Tallis Scholars' recording of Josquin's Pange lingua and La sol fa re mi masses, anything by Gothic Voices I've been fortunate enough to be involved with, and all of the Orlando Consort's recordings.

-In the 80s I did some part-time lecturing at Goldsmiths, University of Kent, and University of Reading in Film and Semiology.
-I have given lectures and workshops in musicology at Harvard, Notre Dame, Peabody Institute, Vanderbilt University, Georgetown University, Boston University, Boston College, Wellesley College, and at various conferences, including two annual meetings of the American Musicological Society.
-Now I find myself studying for a PhD in music at University of Nottingham based around the soundtrack I designed for Voices Appeared.
+I have given lectures and workshops in musicology at Harvard, Stanford, Notre Dame, Peabody Institute, Vanderbilt University, Georgetown University, Boston University, Boston College, Wellesley College, and at various conferences, including two annual meetings of the American Musicological Society.
+I am currently an Honorary Research Fellow at the University of Nottingham where I received my PhD in music.